knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

 Participants note the importance of understanding real-world inputs, as users may not provide perfectly structured inputs, unlike typical evaluation cases.
 Often the input is even incomprehensible, minimalistic, when users fall into (bad) chatting habits from talking to humans (no punctuation, many typos, implicit assumptions, unclear instructions that even a fellow human would not understand...).

+### The nature of prompts

+- Should be seen as natural language code or something else.
+- Describe the task really well with nuance and context, important to _you_.

+### The effectiveness of providing models with context or roles

+Model reliability, the potential of models to handle varied inputs, and how to craft prompts that are robust enough for enterprise-level deployment.
+There’s a focus on understanding the psychology of models, emphasizing the need for detailed communication, and stepping back to analyze the complete set of information required for tasks.

+- (e.g., telling a model it's a teacher grading an assignment) and the extent to which models should be treated as intelligent entities that can be honest about tasks.

 ### Evolution of Prompt Engineering

 - Past: More reliance on "hacks" and tricks.
 "Persona engineering" getting less common.